Surplus store

 A surplus store or disposals store is a business that sells items and goods that are used, purchased but unused, or past their use by date, and are no longer needed due to excess supply, decommissioning, or obsolescence.
+The surplus sold is often military, government, or industrial goods.

+Terminology

-The surplus sold is often military, government, or industrial goods; in the case of the former two, the business is usually called a military surplus store, government surplus store, war surplus store, or army-navy store.
+A store that sells military or government goods is usually called a military surplus store, government surplus store, war surplus store, or army-navy store.

 Military surplus

 Military surplus stores sell equipment that was intended for the military but is unable to be used, no longer in service, or originally purchased in excess by the military.
 These stores often sell camping equipment or military clothing.
 Large amounts of former military clothing and equipment were sold in these stores after World War I and World War II.

 By country

 Canada

 Known as army surplus stores, these typically also carry sporting goods related to hunting, fishing, and camping.